 - Stockings/Socks: The first item in the daily dressing routine was stockings or socks.
 Black stockings for daytime.
 Garters held up the stockings.

-- Shoes/Boots: Shoes went on with the underwear because it was impossible to do once the corset
+- Shoes/Boots: Shoes went on with the underwear because it was impossible to do once the corset was in place.

 - Drawers: The next item was cotton drawers.
 Unlike today’s ladies undies, Victorian drawers were made of two flaps that overlapped and attached around the waist.